markdown-extended/manifest/mde-manifest.md

 ### A.9.
 Identifiers {#A9}

-An MDE parser MUST be able to reference some specific contents with identifiers (IDs).
+An MDE parser MUST be able to reference some specific contents with identifiers (the *ID* as described at [§§](#terms-and-definitions)).
 Each ID must be unique for the document and SHOULD be constant to let readers retrieve a section with permanent links.
 The ID construction process is described in a dedicated section [§§](#D7).

-Basically, three types of contents MUST ALWAYS have an ID:
+Basically, three types of contents MUST ALWAYS have an *ID*:

 -   the *titles* ([§§](#C5))
 -   the *tables* ([§§](#C10))